-“A child of the palace of dreams”.
-11 x 15 mixed media on watercolour paper including, watercolour, acrylics, Inktense pencils, Neocolor II.
+“A child of the palace of dreams” 11 x 15 mixed media on watercolour paper including, watercolour, acrylics, Inktense pencils, Neocolor II.

 In her garden of memory, the fragrant roses are already in full bloom.
-She closes her eyes and remembers the sweetness of the old-fashioned flowers on the table during the heat of the summer, their velvety pink petals falling, one by one, onto the embroidered white cotton tablecloth.
+She closes her eyes and remembers the sweetness of the old-fashioned flowers on the table during the heat of the summer, She sees their velvety pink petals falling, one by one, onto the embroidered white cotton tablecloth.

 Not far from the vase of roses sits the large crystal plate with one last piece of refreshing grasshopper pie made just for this occasion.
 The ladies enjoyed the minty slices while sipping their hot tea.

 Lingering fragrances of lily of the valley and jasmine remain in the room, complementing the ambrosial scent of roses on the table.
 The hostess sits near the open window in her best Sunday dress, quietly fanning herself with the latest copy of Women’s Day.

 In her garden of memory, the child she was, sees and remembers that afternoon long ago.

-Katrina gave an online workshop on her techniques which got me started with this painting, but then I became stuck as the results I had achieved were not like the ones she had demonstrated.
+Katrina gave an online workshop on her very special techniques, but I became stuck as the results I had achieved were not like the ones she had demonstrated.